saran722001/RoadSaftey-VR/README.md

 # RoadSaftey-VR
-The source code has a build appplication file which can run with windows and project files (source code) too.
+The source code has a build appplication file which can run with windows and you can refer the project files (source code) in this repository
 Run the RoadSafetyVR.exe to play the application.